viet34tqc/notebook/technical-terms.md

 Concurrent programming is about dealing with a lot of things at once, while parallel programming is about doing a lot of things at once.
 For example:

+- Concurrency:
-- Concurrency: 2 lines of customers ordering food from a single cashier (lines take turns ordering).
+  - 2 lines of customers ordering food from a single cashier (lines take turns ordering).
+  - A single chef cooks multiple dishes — switching back and forth.
+Dishes are "in progress" together, but only one is actively cooking at a time.
+- Parallelism:
-- Parallelism: 2 lines of customers ordering food at the same time from 2 cashiers.
+  - 2 lines of customers ordering food at the same time from 2 cashiers.
+  - Several chefs cook different dishes at the same time — all dishes progress simultaneously.

 Let's take `Promise.all()` as example.
-It stacks the promises function in the appropriate queue and running them concurrently.
-All promises execute almost at the same time, but not in parallel. `Promise.all` waits for each result, then resolving with all the promises results.

-In conclusion, in concurrent execution, promises run one after another but don't have to wait for previous ones to end.
-They are independent and make progress at the same time.
-In contrast, parallel execution runs promises at the exact same time in separate processes.
-This allows them to progress completely separately at their own speed.
+Promises starts at the same time but JavaScript uses a single-threaded event loop — so only one task is pushed to the call stack others may be waiting (e.g., I/O).

 ## Prefetch and preload